 2. Mobile Testing

-It is assumed that by the end of 2015, around 500 million mobile phone users worldwide will rely upon mobiles platform to consistently utilize some health care applications; by 2018, the industry specialists expect 1.7 billion versatile consumers to utilize health care applications.
+It is assumed that by the end of 2015, around 500 million mobile phone users worldwide will rely upon mobiles platform to utilize some health care applications consistently; by 2018, the industry specialists expect 1.7 billion versatile consumers to utilize health care applications.
 These users generally include nurses, doctors, patients, pharmacists, and health care professionals.
 Testing healthcare apps for web and mobile compatibility is another one of the biggest challenges across the industry.

 So here, what can be done is to make sure that every healthcare app is optimized for key mobile devices across multiple operating platforms such as iOS, Android, and Windows phone.
 QA engineers must test applications keeping in mind certain aspects such as:

 - Healthcare mobile applications should be intuitive, easy to use, and require less learning effort.